bradcush/dotfiles/README.md

 `/var/lib/iwd/nyu.8021x`.
 This repository contains the configuration file without the password which should be set to 600 so only root has access.

+## DWM

+The best way to keep track of changes to DWM `config.h` is using patches just like what's recommended for extending DWM for the community.
+This repository keeps track of a patch `config.h.patch` which can be applied to the `config.h` file tracked by the DWM repository.

 ## License

 [dotfiles MIT License](LICENSE)